Muchori/devs-platform-example/README.md

 ## Developer interaction platform

-Demo to the web [here](https://devs-interaction-platform.herokuapp.com/g)`
+Demo to the web [here](https://devs-interaction-platform.herokuapp.com/)

-Is a web page like github where developers can have their projects and interact with each other -Users can be able to create an account by registering and access the account by lo gging.
+Is a web page like github where developers can have their projects and interact with each other :

+- [x] Users can be able to create an account by registering and access the account by lo gging.
--Updating account.
+- [x] Updating account.
--Uploading projects and technologies used, editing and delete if need arises.
+- [x] Uploading projects and technologies used, editing and delete if need arises.
--Uploading skills.
+- [x] Uploading skills.
--Users can send messages to other users.
+- [x] Users can send messages to other users.
+- [x] Users can give reviews on other developers projects
+- [x] Users can also upvote or downvote a project

 ## Project uses MVT-Model View Template architecture